unexpectedpanda/retool/readme.md

 * `-p` Remove betas and prototypes
 * `-r` Split dat into regional dats
 * `-s` Split dat into regional dats, don't dedupe
-* `-1` Generate a CLRMAMEPro 1G1R dat

 ## How it works
-There are multiple stages for eliminating dupes.
+There are multiple stages for determining which title is a parent, and which is a clone.

 ### By region
 The input dat is split into regions, then each region is processed in a specific order.
-Each region cannot include titles that are in the regions that precede it.
+Each region cannot include titles that are in the regions that precede it; if it does, it is marked as a clone.
 The USA version of a title is usually considered canonical.

 Regions are parsed in the following order: